tihsu99/analysis_tool/README.md

 Note: the initialization is to be done only once.
 ```
 cd $CMSSW_BASE/src/HiggsAnalysis/LimitModel/
-python Init.py --year 2017
+python Init.py --year 2017 --channel all
+python Init.py --year 2018 --channel all
+python Init.py --year 2016apv --channel all
+python Init.py --year 2016postapv --channel all

 ```
-If you don't want _chargeflipYEAR nuisances, you can remove it through the argument --blacklist
+If you don't want _chargeflipYEAR nuisances for ee channel in year2017 for example, you can remove it through the argument --blacklist
 ```
 cd $CMSSW_BASE/src/HiggsAnalysis/LimitModel/
-python Init.py --year 2017 --blacklist _chargefilpYEAR
+python Init.py --year 2017 --channel ee --blacklist _chargefilpYEAR
 ```

-Note: at this moment, you also need to drop the corresponding term in ttc.yaml for sure. -> This will be made automatically as soon as possible.

 ### Rebin and merging of processes